VS

 Brakes & Suspension

-Front Brake 220 mm disc brake Single Ø 320mm floating disc, Triumph branded four-piston radial caliper, OCABS
+Front Brake Ø 220 mm disk brake with combi braking system (CBS) Single Ø 320mm floating disc, Triumph branded four-piston radial caliper, OCABS

 Front Suspension Hydraulic double‑telescopic fork NEW Ø 43mm upside-down Marzocchi forks, 120 mm wheel travel